Learn More About Armor Compliance

 How Do I Become Compliant?

-Through Armor’s partnerships with industry-leading compliance validation firms, it’s never been easier to achieve PCI or HIPAA compliance via Armor compliant hosting solutions.
-In addition to the intelligence, defense, and control always included with Armor Complete, use this six-step framework to better understand how to approach HIPAA and PCI compliance and your recurring audits.
+Through Armor’s partnerships with industry-leading compliance validation firms, it’s never been easier to achieve HIPAA, PCI and GDPR cloud compliance with Armor compliant hosting solutions.
+Use this six-step framework to better understand how to approach HIPAA, PCI and GDPR cloud compliance and your recurring audits.

 Know Your Data

 You can’t enable proper cyber security or comply with regulations if you don’t know what data you store, transmit or access.
-Map and classify all your data so you know what data types you have, which are in the scope of various compliance requirements (e.g., PCI, HIPAA, FACTA) and where they are located.
+Map and classify your data, determine which are in the scope of various cloud compliance requirements (e.g., HIPAA, PCI, GDPR, etc.) and record where they're located.

-Compliance is a nice foundation to security, but it’s just a baseline.
+Cloud compliance is a foundation to security, but it’s just a baseline and can't be the sole objective for a security program.
 The smart approach is to build a sound security strategy and environment that will go above and beyond basic compliance requirements.
 The investment in a compliant hosting solution will better protect data, customers and your business in the long run.

 Partner With Experts

-Much of the legwork outlined in steps 3-6 may be minimized if you partner with a proven security expert that can protect your data in a compliant hosting environment.
-This compliant partner should be able to provide the necessary paperwork for your audit.
-The right vendor also will offer consultation through other aspects of the audit, if necessary.
+Much of the legwork outlined in steps 3-6 is minimized if you partner with a proven security expert to protect your data in a compliant hosting environment.
+This compliant partner can provide the necessary paperwork for your audit.
+The right vendor will also offer consultation through other aspects of the audit, if necessary.

 Map Controls To Regulations

 It’s time.
 At this stage, you’ll begin aligning your environment and data with the secure cloud controls of specific requirements.
 As mentioned, some regulations are more prescriptive than others, so there may a handful of judgment calls.
-A qualified security vendor will be able to share this burden with you and minimize some of the work — particularly if they are already securing your data in a PCI or HIPAA compliant cloud environment.
+A qualified security vendor will share this burden with you and minimize some of the work — particularly if they're already securing your data in a HIPAA-, PCI- or GDPR-compliant cloud environment.

 Follow Audit Best Practices

 Document everything about your security compliance — environment, data, workloads, internal tests, policies, technology, controls, third-party access, etc. — for your auditor.
-This will not only make his or her job easier, but will prove that you’re organized, proactive and detailed-oriented.
+Not only will this make their job easier, but it will prove that you’re organized, proactive and detailed-oriented.
 It’s also advisable to collect two or three examples of clear and comprehensive evidence that shows you’ve met each control.